Veydrin Community Network

 seen_packets.add(p.packet_id)

-deliver_packet(p) // deliver BEFORE decrement — handler sees original TTL
+deliver_packet(p) // deliver BEFORE decrement, handler sees the hop count as received

 queue_for_all_transports(p)